MicrosoftDocs/power-platform/power-virtual-agents/preview/quickstart.md

 1. Change the edit mode to **Speech**.

-   The speech mode allows you to add a specific message for voice-enabled channels and enable the use of [SSML tags](advanced-custom-speech-ssml.md).
+   The speech mode allows you to add a specific message for voice-enabled channels.

     :::image type="content" source="media/quickstart/message-speech-mode.png" alt-text="Screenshot of speech mode toggle.":::